AviiNL/battlenet-ts/readme.md

 - battlenet.user.verified (character) - A client is successfully verified as being part of the guild/realm
 - battlenet.user.notverified (error) - A client is not verified as being part of the guild/realm

+## Battle.net Development
+You need an account on http://dev.battle.net/ with an application to get the battlenet_key and battlenet_secret information

 ## Example

 ```javascript